 Can import a DACPAC into a database project and continue to design the database.

 SQL Server Data Tools also supports a Local DB for unconnected, client-side database application development.
 The developer can take a snapshot of this local database to create a DACPAC contained in a .dacpac file.

 Independently, the developer can publish a database project directly to a database without even generating a DACPAC.
 The publish operation follows similar behavior as the deploy operation from other tools.

 Can use SQL Server Management Studio to extract a DACPAC from an existing database, and also perform other DAC operations.

-In addition, the DBA for a SQL Database can use the Management Portal for SQL Azure for DAC operations.
+In addition, the DBA for a SQL Database can use the Azure portal for DAC operations.

 Independent Software Vendors: